jorbort/Java-sprint1-tasca3/README.md

 # Java-sprint1-tasca3
-tercera tasca del primer sprint de java
+third task of the first Java sprint

 # Java Collections Exercises

-Este proyecto contiene una serie de ejercicios para practicar el uso de colecciones en Java.
+This project contains a series of exercises to practice the use of collections in Java.

-## Nivel 1
+## Level 1

-### Ejercicio 1
+### Exercise 1
-- Implementación de una clase `Month` con ArrayList y HashSet
+- Implementation of a `Month` class with ArrayList and HashSet
-- Demostración de orden y manejo de duplicados
+- Demonstration of order and handling of duplicates
-- Recorrido con for e iterator
+- Iteration with for loop and iterator

-### Ejercicio 2
+### Exercise 2
-- Manejo de List<Integer>
+- Handling of List<Integer>
-- Uso de ListIterator para inversión de elementos
+- Use of ListIterator for reversing elements

-### Ejercicio 3
+### Exercise 3
-- Lectura de archivo countries.txt
+- Reading from countries.txt file
-- Implementación de juego de capitales
+- Implementation of a capitals game
-- Uso de HashMap para almacenamiento
+- Use of HashMap for storage
-- Escritura de resultados en classificacio.txt
+- Writing results to classification.txt

-## Nivel 2
+## Level 2

-### Ejercicio 1
+### Exercise 1
-- Implementación de clase Restaurant
+- Implementation of a Restaurant class
-- Control de duplicados en HashSet
+- Handling duplicates in HashSet
-- Manejo de equals() y hashCode()
+- Use of equals() and hashCode()

-### Ejercicio 2
+### Exercise 2
-- Ordenamiento de Restaurant por nombre y puntuación
+- Sorting Restaurant by name and rating
-- Implementación de Comparable
+- Implementation of Comparable